Scalar Thermal Field Theory for a Rotating Plasma: Introduction

 At (thermodynamic) equilibrium the density matrix, the key input in TFT, can be expressed in terms of all conserved quantities, which, in a relativistic setting, include the Hamiltonian, the linear and angular momentum and all conserved charges~\cite{LandauLifshitz}.
 Such a density matrix has been studied in a number of works (see e.g.~\cite{Zubarev:1979afm,Weert,Becattini:2012tc}).
 However, TFT has been systematically developed only in the absence of the angular momentum in the density matrix, i.e.~for vanishing average angular momentum (see, however,~\cite{Vilenkin:1980zv,Buzzegoli:2017cqy,Becattini:2020qol,Buzzegoli:2020ycf,Palermo:2021hlf,Palermo:2023cup} for some analysis of free scalar and Dirac fields in a rotating plasma).

 The purpose of this paper is to initiate a systematic study of (generically interacting) TFT for the most general equilibrium density matrix, including not only temperature and chemical potentials associated with the conserved charges, but also a non-vanishing value of the average angular momentum.
-In this work we focus on scalar fields to avoid further technical complications due to higher spins.
+In this work we focus on scalar fields to avoid further technical complications due to higher spins\footnote{See Refs.~\cite{Salvio:2025ggj} and~\cite{Salvio:2026ewl} for a recent extension of the present work to general gauge theories coupled to an arbitrary matter sector.}.

 For obvious reasons, the ensemble averages of observables are among the most important quantities that one can compute in TFT.
 For less obvious reasons, very important are also the thermal Green's functions, which are defined as the statistical average of the expectation values of the time-ordered product of a generic number of fields taken on a complete set of states.
 Indeed, the applications of thermal Green's functions include, among other things, the determination of the effective action, which allows us, for example, to study possible phase transitions, and the computation of rates of particle processes (decays, scattering processes and particle production).
 Therefore, the main goal of this paper is to provide systematic techniques to determine the ensemble averages of observables and the thermal Green's function for the most general equilibrium density matrix.